ahmedramadan01/algorithmsAndDataStructure/README.md

 ## change money using Dynamic programming
 Find the minimum coins to change a given money.and you can choose also denominations.

+## edit_distance using Dynamic Programming
+The edit distance between two strings is the minimum number of operations (insertions, deletions, and substitutions of symbols) to transform one string into another.It is a measure of similarity of two strings.
+Edit distance has applications, for example, in computational biology, natural language processing, and spell checking.
+Your goal in this problem is to compute the edit distance between two strings.

+## primitive calculator using dp
+You are given a primitive calculator that can perform the following three operations with the current number 𝑥: multiply 𝑥 by 2, multiply 𝑥 by 3, or add 1 to 𝑥.
+Your goal is given a positive integer 𝑛, find the minimum number of operations needed to obtain the number 𝑛 starting from the number 1.